steven-t-h/random-color-generator/README.md

 This is a simple random color generator that generates a random color, or colors, in the requested format.
 It is heavily based on the [randomcolor](https://github.com/davidmerfield/randomColor) tiny script.
-This package simply expands on the original script by adding more features and options, particularily by instantiating a class that can be used to retain the history of generated colors.
+This package simply expands on the original script by adding more features and options, particularly by instantiating a class that can be used to retain the history of generated colors.

 ## Installation